The Boys of Bummer: Production

 The episode was written by Michael Price.
 It was his sixth episode.
 The episode features several cultural references.
 The "Bart Stinks" song that Jimbo, Dolph, and Kearney sing is a parody of "Love Stinks" by The J. Geils Band, and when Bart notices this he rips down his J. Geils Band posters off his room wall in disappointment.
 Bart spinning in a circle while his clothes fly off after having been hit by the ball is a reference to Charlie Brown in Peanuts.

 Reception

 "The Boys of Bummer" originally aired on the Fox network in the United States on April 29, 2007.
+The episode was watched by 7.57 million viewers.

 Adam Finley of TV Squad commented that "In general, I liked this episode.
 At least, it had a lot more laugh-out-loud moments for me than last week's episode.
 I don't think the town has turned on Bart so savagely since that time he cut the head off the Jebediah Springfield statue.
 I thought the absurdity of everyone getting upset over children's sport made it even funnier."
 He concluded that "I thought perhaps the scene where Bart paints 'I Hate Bart Simpson' all over town might have had more of an emotional weight to it, giving the episode that nice funny/emotional balance that is the stuff of all the best Simpsons episodes, but clearly this episode was meant to be played mostly for laughs."